rxseven/docker-playground/README.md

 make reset
 ```

-This command will remove containers, the default network, volumes attached to containers, and local images (including development, production, and intermediate ones).
+This command will remove containers, the default network, volumes attached to containers, local images (including development, production, and intermediate ones), artifacts, and temporary files in `./tmp` directory.

 ### Accessing localhost from any device on the same network

-While you are developing the project or running the production build locally, you can open the app running inside a Docker container from any device on the same local network through the IP address of the host machine.
+While you are developing the project or running the production build locally, you can open the app running inside Docker containers from any device on the same local network through the IP address of the host machine.

-**1.** Make sure that all devices are connecting to the same Wi-Fi router in your local network.
+**1.** Make sure that all devices are connected to the same router in your local network.

 **2.** [Start the development server](#starting-the-development-servers) or [run the production build](#running-the-production-build-locally).

-**3.** Open another Terminal window and get the IP address of the host machine by running the command below:
+**3.** Open another Terminal window and print the IP address of the host machine:

 ```sh
 ifconfig